ibm-cloud-docs/track-spend-with-cloudability/responsibilities-da.md

 Identity and access management includes tasks such as authentication, authorization, access control policies, and approving, granting, and revoking access.

-In addition to the general [identity and access management responsibilities](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#iam-responsibilities-da) when using IBM deployable architectures, the Cloudability Enablement deployable architecture includes the responsibilities listed in Table 2.
+In addition to the general [identity and access management responsibilities](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#iam-responsibilities-da) that apply when using IBM deployable architectures, the Cloudability Enablement deployable architecture includes the responsibilities that are listed in Table 2.

 | Task | {{site.data.keyword.IBM_notm}} Responsibilities | Your Responsibilities |
 |----------|-----------------------|--------|